cskevint/interview/domino.md

 ### Component requirements

-1. Clicking the "Generate" button will populate the domino with a random number of dots on each face.
+1. Dominos can have 0 to 6 (inclusive) dots on a face.
-2. Dominos can have no dots on a face.
+2. Clicking the "Generate" button will populate the domino with a random number of dots on each of the 2 faces.
 3. Clicking the "Rotate Left" or "Rotate Right" buttons will rotate the domino left or right.
-You can use CSS transforms to achieve the rotation.
+(Hint: You can use CSS transforms to achieve the rotation.)
 4. [Optional] Make it pretty.

 ### Code requirements